Aidenwebb/connectwise-rest-api-python/README.md

 ## Requirements

  - Python 2.7 or later.
- - A Google Maps API key.
+ - A Connectwise API key or token.

  ## Installation